Ceramic Braces · Specialist-Led · Last reviewed May 2026

 Are ceramic braces only for the front teeth?

 They can be placed on any tooth.
-Many patients choose ceramic on the visible front teeth and metal on the back molars where visibility doesn't matter, this hybrid approach is significantly cheaper than full ceramic.
+Many patients choose ceramic on the visible front teeth (premolars to premolars) and metal on the back molars where visibility doesn't matter.
+This hybrid approach is significantly cheaper than full ceramic while preserving visible aesthetics.

 Will I need retainers after ceramic braces?